yoanapv/MLOps_FinalProject/README.md

 # MLOps_FinalProject
-Final project of the MLOps subject
+This is a repo to Final project of the MLOps subject